RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 Also Grant Searle's [CP/M on breadboard](http://searle.x10host.com/cpm/index.html) hardware is supported if a 32kB ROM is used, and Steve Cousins' [SC108 Module (Z80, 128k RAM, 32k ROM)](https://smallcomputercentral.com/projects/z80-processor-module-for-rc2014/) Module could be exchanged for items 2., 3., 4., and 5., because Richard Deane cared enough to ask.
 Thanks Richard.

-As noted both SD Cards and Compact Flash cards are also supported in their native 16-bit PATA mode, as shown below.
+As noted, when used with the IDE Hard Drive Module, both SD Cards and Compact Flash cards are also supported in their native 16-bit PATA mode, as shown below.
+Otherwise, when using the CF Module from the RC2014 Pro, SD Cards and Compact Flash cards are supported in the Compact Flash 8-bit compatibility mode.

 <div>
 <table style="border: 2px solid #cccccc;">